 Other CFWA Services

-Individual advice regarding clinic visits and admissions will be provided by your CF team, for any enquiries please contact your clinic directly.
+Individual advice regarding clinic visits and admissions will be provided by your CF team, for any inquiries please contact your clinic directly.

-COVID infection may increase pressure on hospital beds so admissions may be delayed in some cases.
+COVID infection and other seasonal viruses may increase pressure on hospital beds so admissions may be delayed in some cases.
 Your CF team will ensure you get a bed as soon as possible.
 If you have significant concerns that a delay or rescheduling may impact your/your child’s health, please contact your CF clinic team to discuss.

 If you or your child are extremely unwell, go to Emergency for assessment or dial 000 in an emergency.